 This summer, Peng completed a two-month internship with the U.S. National Park Service in Denver, Colorado.
 Peng is returning to Tongji University in Shanghai to complete her doctoral studies in landscape architecture and to continue pursuing her research interests in geodesign, biodiversity, conservation planning, and ecosystem service assessment and mapping.

-As the faculty, staff and students gathered to wish Peng well before she returns to China, she said, “I am so grateful for the chance to be a visiting scholar with SSI and to work with Travis.
+As the faculty, staff, and students gathered to wish Peng well before she returns to China, she said, “I am so grateful for the chance to be a visiting student with SSI and to work with Travis.
 He is the best mentor.
 He has taught me so much that has improved my academic ability, and he also has guided me towards the right path for a future career.
 He is the best mentor!
 I also thank John Wilson, Susan Kamei, and all of the others here at SSI who have given me such great support while I have been here.
 SSI will always be my US home.”

 To apply to be a visiting student or scholar with the USC Spatial Sciences Institute, please email a statement of interest and CV to Dr. John P. Wilson, professor and director, at firstname.lastname@example.org.